 Ellen, “If that was it, why pay two hundred?”

 “Penny is smart, she checks target every time before agreeing to terms.
 She tells client job costs because of notoriety, client agrees.
-He never said it was because of the case, but did not deny it, just sent first payment.”
+He never said it was because of the case, did not deny it either, just sent first payment.”

 Mani, “Wonder why they pay the second payment, it isn’t like we know how they are?”